Her Excellency the Honourable Kerry Sanderson AO,

 She was born in Western Australia and was educated at Wembley Primary School and Churchlands Senior High School.
 She then attended the University of Western Australia where she graduated with a Bachelor of Science with a double major in mathematics and later with a Bachelor of Economics.
 In 2005 she was awarded an Honorary Doctorate of Letters by the University of Western Australia.
+In 2015, she was awarded an Honorary Doctorate from Murdoch University.

 After graduating from University, Mrs Sanderson joined the Western Australian Treasury where she worked for 17 years, including 5 years as Chief Research Officer and 5 years as Director of Treasury’s Economic and Financial Policy Division.